 From your device, you initiate an encrypted connection to the VPN server.
-Once you’re connected, all your traffic goes through the VPN server, is encrypted, and decrypted before going to the requested website or service.
+Once connected, all your traffic goes through the VPN server, is encrypted, and decrypted before going to the requested website or service.

 This is how a VPN works:

 Because your connection to the VPN server is encrypted, third parties (including your ISP) cannot know what you’re doing online.

 Your ISP will see you’re using a VPN because you initiated the connection from your ISP’s network.
 But once the connection is made, the encryption cuts it out of the loop.